gernotfeichter/graphs/README.md

 ## Install

+### general
+It is advised to to use a dark backround image to have enough contrast to be able to read the displayed values.

 ### manual
-1. install conky package
+1. install conky
-1. copy graphs folder to ~/.conky/
-1. open 'Conky Manager' and select this folder or via cli: \
-   `conky -c graphs.conf`
+2. run `conky -c graphs.conf`
+3. to make it permanent, add the previous command to your shell initialisation scripts

 ## Screenshot
 ![alt](graphs.png)